SebastianUA/terraform/heroku/examples/heroku_app/README.md

-# Work with Heroku app via terraform
+# Work with AWS HEROKU_APP via terraform

 A terraform module for making HEROKU_APP.